 thumbnail

-Name the countries that have increased or decreased their carbon dioxide emissions by the most since 2000.
+Which countries have reduced carbon dioxide emissions the most since the year 2000?

 Rate: